Unsupervised and self-adaptative techniques for cross-domain person re-identification: Introduction

 \section{Introduction}

-\IEEEPARstart{P}{erson} Re-Identification (ReID) has gained increasing attention in the last years in the Computer Vision and Forensic Science communities, due to its broad range of applications in person tracking, crime investigation, and surveillance.
+\IEEEPARstart{P}{erson} Re-Identification (ReID) has gained increasing attention in the last years in the Computer Vision and Forensic Science communities due to its broad range of applications for person tracking, crime investigation, and surveillance.
 One of the main goals when dealing with forensic problems is to answer ``who took part in an event?''.
 Person ReID comprises the primary techniques to find possible people, or groups of people, involved in an event and to, ultimately, propose candidate suspects for further investigation~\cite{padilha2020forensic}.

 Person ReID aims to match the same person in different non-overlapping views in a camera system.
-Thanks to the considerable discrimination power given by deep learning, recent works~\cite{qian2017multi, sun2018beyond, zhou2019omni, chen2020salience, liu2020unity} consider supervised feature learning on a labeled source dataset, which yields high values of mean Average Precision (mAP) and top Ranking accuracy.
+Thanks to the considerable discrimination power given by deep learning, recent works~\cite{qian2017multi, sun2018beyond, zhou2019omni, chen2020salience, liu2020unity} consider supervised feature learning on a labeled dataset, which yields high values of mean Average Precision (mAP) and top Ranking accuracy.

 However, the labeling of massive datasets demanded by deep learning is time-consuming and error-prone, especially when targeting forensic applications.
 In this context, Unsupervised Domain Adaptation (UDA) aims to adapt a model trained on a source dataset to a target domain without the need for identity information of the target samples.
 Most ReID methods that follow this approach are based on label proposing, in which feature vectors of target images are extracted and clustered.
-Upon supervised training, these clusters receive pseudo-labels to be adapted to the target domain.
+Upon unsupervised training, these clusters receive pseudo-labels for the adaptation to the target domain.

 Several works~\cite{fan2018unsupervised, song2020unsupervised, fu2019self, zhang2019self, zhai2020ad} apply the pseudo-labeling principle by developing different ways to propose and refine clusters on the target domain.
 The aim is to alleviate noisy labels, which can harm feature learning.
-The method we introduce herein follows this trend, but we consider a more general clustering algorithm differently from previous work, which can relax the criteria to select data points, allowing clusters with arbitrary densities in feature space.
-By not forcing all clusters to have the same complexity, we can utilize the density information to filter relevant data points better.
+Our method follows this trend, but we consider a more general clustering algorithm differently from previous work, which can relax the criteria to select data points, allowing clusters with arbitrary densities in feature space.
+By not forcing all clusters to have the same complexity, we can utilize the density information to better group relevant data points.